 Anna Chitty suggests taking an approach where some preparatory statements are made before delivering the core message.
 Statements like, “I want to reassure you that I value our relationship.
 I want to strengthen our relationship.
 And, I want to share with you the effect of what you said (or the actions you made) had on me.”
 (From the Body Into Being Training, Module 3, Ojai, CA, June 2015)

-Ideally the speaker would ask the listener if they are willing to hear what he/she has to share.
+Ideally the speaker would ask the listener if she is willing to hear what he has to share.
 This incorporates the “principle of choice” into the inquiry.
-By giving the listener the choice to say yes or no to his/her request the speaker is increasing the opportunity for connection between them and the likelihood that his/her message will be heard.
+By giving the listener the choice to say yes or no to his request, the speaker is increasing the opportunity for connection between them and the likelihood that his message will be heard.

 Changing Roles Between the Listener and Speaker